funwithbits/www.funwithbits.net/source/_posts/2017-01-28-handling-game-states.markdown

 playing the game, it's also expected that you'll be able to go back to main menu.
 All these different stages of the game are known as game states.

-Handling game states is a very difficult task, specially to newbies to game programming like myself.
+Handling game states is a very difficult task, especially to newbies to game programming like myself.
 Today, I was looking for an efficient way to switch back and forth between all available states of my simple game.